LennartHennigs/RG35XX-H-Notes/README.md

 - IP Address: `Main Menu > Network Settings`

 - You can now also download themes and enable scraping and other tools that need an Internet connection.
 - In addition you can now find your device in your network.
-You can mount the device to copy data. use SSH or the *Emulation Station Web Service*: `http://[ip address]:1234`.
+- You can **mount** the device to copy data, **connect via SSH** or the **Emulation Station Web Service**: `http://[ip address]:1234`.
-- Username / password is: `root /  linux`.
+- Username and password is: `root/linux`.

 **Note**: *TBD* problems with some networks

 ### Download Themes

 - A recommended theme is `Art-Book-Next-ES`: \
 `Main Menu > Updates & Downloads > Themes > Art-Book-Next-ES`
 - `Main Menu > User Interface Settings > Theme Set`

 ### Enable Scraping

-- A scraper can download game information to your device
+- A scraper can download game information to your device.
-- Register an account at [screenscraper.fr](https://www.screenscraper.fr/)
+- Register an account at [screenscraper.fr](https://www.screenscraper.fr/).
-- Enter your credentials at `Main Menu > Scraper`
+- Enter your credentials at `Main Menu > Scraper`.

 ### Enable Retro Achievements

-- *TBD*
+- Get a login at `https://retroachievements.org/`.
+- Enter your credentials: `Main Menu > Game Settings > Retroarchievement Settings`.

 ### Update the ROM List on Each Boot